-Having a strong Lightroom workflow will not only save you time, but it will also ensure your images aren’t all over the place.
+Setting up a Lightroom workflow will not only save you time.
+It will also ensure your images aren’t all over the place.

-The first port of call, way before you even think about Lightroom, is having a clear idea on how you are going to store your images on your computer or hard drive.
+The first port of call is having a clear idea of how you are going to store your image files on your computer or hard drive.

-A Catalog is a great way to keep your images organised too.
+A Catalog is a great way to keep your images organised.
 By rule, you need at least one Catalog for Lightroom to work.
-All the information regarding your pictures is stored there, and it needs to be backed up periodically.
+All the information of your pictures is stored there, so you need to back it up on your hard drive periodically.

 You could make more Catalogs based on location, event, year, or even field of photography.
 This can lead to confusion but will allow Lightroom to work faster and more efficiently.

-- Copy, Move, or Add.
-When you first import images into Lightroom, you are presented with three options.
+- Copy, Move or Add.
+When you first import images into Lightroom, you have three options.
 Copy will let you copy from your memory card in the format you shot them in.
-Move will move your image folder to a new location, and they will no longer exist at the previous location.
+Move will move your image folder to a new location and they will no longer exist at the previous location.
 Add will add the photos you select to the database in their original location.

 - Apply During Import.
-This panel allows you to apply presets and keywords during the import phase.
-If you have favourite presets that you want to apply instantly, this is a great way.
+This panel allows you to apply presets and keywords during the import phase of your workflow.
+If you have a favourite preset that you want to use in an instant, this is a great way.
 In the metadata section, you can add embedded tags to the files.
 More on that later.

-If you’re importing photos from a certain event or type of shoot, use the keywords part to tag them before importing.
-They are not stored in the files and will help with further organising in the Library module.
+- Keywords.
+If you’re importing photos from a certain event or type of shoot, use the keywords to tag them before importing.
+They are not stored in the files and will help with further organising in the Library.

 Metadata is the information behind the image.
-If you want to add information to tell others who the image belongs to, this is the area in which to do it.
+If you want to add information to tell others who the photo belongs to, this is the area in which to do it.

 For copyright assurances, add your name and email address, so that there is no mistaking who the image belongs to.

-This can be applied during the import, as long as you create a preset by saving entered data.
-This area is also great for information on when exactly the image was taken, date and time.
+You can apply this during the import, as long as you create a preset by saving entered data.
+This area is also great for information on when exactly the photo was taken.

 It isn’t uncommon to go through a whole session multiple times, adding different selection tools as you go.

-Then, go through them again to rate each image with the rating star system.
+Then go through them again to rate each photo with the star rating system.

 - Creating Folders.
-Creating a folder in Lightroom is a handy way to separate images inside the program without having to go back to the desktop to do the same thing there.
+Creating a folder in Lightroom is a handy way to separate photos inside the program.
 Adding a folder here adds it on your computer automatically.
 In the Library Module, click on the + symbol in the corner.
 To add a folder to an already existing one, right-click on the left-hand area and click on Create Folder Inside.

 Keywords are essential for mastering your Lightroom workflow.
-They are the sort of thing you want to use ASAP, as finding out the benefit from them after amassing a vast database can be a pain in the backside.
+They are the sort of tool you want to use as soon as possible.
+The change they make is shocking, which you can test yourself on a mass database.

 For live music, I always add the band name, the month and year in which I shot them, the venue, the city and even the camera.

 - Presets.
-Presets.
-Thank goodness for presets.
-These are pre-created settings from other photographers (or yourself when you get your head around them).
-They can be applied to images either singularly, or by batch processing.
-These presets add a filter-look to your pictures.
-This saves time than having to change multiple settings for each image individually.
-These can be downloaded, then need to be added to Lightroom in a specific manner.
+These are pre-created settings from other photographers or yourself.
+Presets add a filter-look to your pictures.
+This saves time during your Lightroom workflow.
+Instead of having to change multiple settings individually, you can apply them to photos in the develop module with one click.
+You can download and add these to Lightroom in a specific manner.
 See here how to add and use presets.

 - Plugins.
-Plugins are a great way to make more effective use of your time.
+Plugins are a great way to make your workflow more effective.
 You need to download and install these, and there are many to choose from.
 One that I like is called Focus Mask.
-This shows you the parts of the image with the most amount of detail, and therefore, the areas where the focus lies.
+This shows you the parts of the image with the most amount of detail, and thus the areas where the focus lies.

-- Copy and Pasting Settings.
-One tool I find helpful is the copy and paste settings method.
-If a session of mine, be it portrait or landscape, contains many images of the same orientation, same light settings and same white balance problems, I can copy all of the completed settings.
+- Copying and Pasting Settings.
+If a session of mine contains many photos of the same orientation, light settings and white balance, I can copy all completed settings.
 This allows me then to select one or multiple images and then paste the settings across.
-This will enable me to work on one image but get many back without extra work.
+It will enable me to work on one image but get many back without extra work.

 - Export Location.
 Choose the location on your computer where you want to save the final photos.

 - File Naming.
-This section lets you either keep the original file name (if you don’t care, this is good enough).
-Or, you can batch name the exported files with increasing numbers, date, time, or anything that you specify.
+This section lets you either keep the original file name.
+You can also batch name the exported files with increasing numbers, date, or anything that you specify.

 - File Settings.
 Sets the file format and the quality (compression) of the exports.